jepler/wwvbpy/README.md

 in 0.1s increments; `k` represents 0s.
 (In practice, only a smaller range of values, typically -0.7s to +0.8s, is seen)

-For 2001 through present, NIST has published the actual DUT1 values broadcast, and the date of each change, though it in the format of an HTML table and not designed for machine readability:
+For 2001 through 2019, NIST has published the actual DUT1 values broadcast, and the date of each change, though it in the format of an HTML table and not designed for machine readability: